Allergic to Your Dog? – Tips to Control Symptoms

 It can be more than a little disappointing for people who love dogs, to discover they are allergic to them.
 However, it is possible for dogs, and people with allergies, to live successfully together.
 This Holidays4Dogs article will discuss what causes allergic reactions in people and ways this can be minimised.

-The good news is, if you don’t already suffer from an allergic reaction to your dog, the chances are – you never will have.
-In addition, it is perfectly possible to live with dogs, or other pets, even if you know you suffer from allergic reactions.
+The good news is, if you don’t already suffer from an allergic reaction to your dog, the chances are – you never will.
+In addition, it is perfectly possible to live with dogs or other pets, even if you know you suffer from allergic reactions.

-Usually people decide to get a dog, even if they know they are prone to allergies.
-In other circumstances, people acquire a dog without realising a member of the family is allergic – quite often – a child.
+Usually, people decide to get a dog, even if they know they are prone to allergies.
+In other circumstances, people acquire a dog without realising a member of the family is allergic – quite often – to a child.